SaaS-Hole-Solutions/SubScrub/README.md

 * **Cleans up the trash:** After moving files, it hunts down those annoying empty folders left behind and poofs them. ✨
 * **Safety First:** There's a Dry Run mode.
 Use it to see exactly what would happen before actually moving a single byte. 🚦

+*** IMPORTANT: USE AT YOUR OWN RISK ***

+SubScrub moves files within your file system.
+While it is designed with multiple safety layers, the author is not responsible for any data loss or misplaced files.

+BACKUP RECOMMENDATIONS:

+ALWAYS perform a "DRY RUN" (Option 4 in the script) before committing to a live run.

+If you are processing a massive library for the first time, consider cloning your subtitle directory to a separate drive first.

+Keep your media server's metadata backup current.

 ## 🛠️ How to get going

 ### The Easy Way (EXE) ⚡